LearnersGuild/guide/Game_Manual/Boundaries.md

 The point of these fail conditions is to ensure that all learners in the collective are contributing fairly to their teams.

-If one or more of your stats falls in the red, think of it as a useful warning to help you get back on track.
+If one or more of your stats falls below [Level 1 thresholds](https://playbook.learnersguild.org/Game_Manual/Levels_and_Roles.html), think of it as a useful warning to help you get back on track.
 Then figure out how to improve your stats (hint: you may want to get support and/or more feedback).

 You will only be asked to leave if you consistently underperform and show no signs of improvement.
 A thriving learning community requires the effort and engagement from everyone involved; without that, the whole collective will fail.